 Additional help and support is available should you require it and you can discuss this further at your admissions interview.

-There is a requirement for all public service students to purchase at least one polo shirt and there is the option to purchase a hoodie.
+There is a requirement for all public service students to purchase a uniform of at least one polo shirt and a hoodie.
+A pair of walking boots for outdoor activities will also be needed.
 This will be discussed at interview.

 You will have the opportunity to take part in educational and industrial visits during your course.
 A financial contribution of £150.00 per year towards the cost of the visits and activities is to be paid throughout the academic year as trips as arranged.
-Possible visits may include The Middlewich Custody Suite, The Fire Station, Army Look at life, Army Personal Development Course, Crown Court, Kip on a Ship, The Houses of Parliament, University and UCAS events, but could be subject to change.
+Possible visits may include The Middlewich Custody Suite, The Fire Station, Army Look at life, Army Personal Development Course, Crown Court, University and UCAS events, but could be subject to change.

 For further information, advice and guidance call The Learner Experience Team on 01625 410062.